-If you are a seasoned online community manager, then this article is probably not for you.
-However, if you are new to the space or need to rethink your focus on why you started an online community platform in the first place then this article might be helpful.
+If you are a seasoned online community manager or community professional, then this article is probably not for you.
+However, if you are new to the space or thinking of staring an online community platform yourself, then this article might be helpful.

 Let’s look at how we came to this definition by first breaking down the phrase into two parts: “Community” and “Platform”.